sophiamersmann/friendly-charts/README.md

 // bar
 symbol(node, { label: 'Symbol label', type: 'bar', position: 0 });

-// add additional description to highlight the symbol symbol(node, {
-	label: 'Symbol label',
-	type: 'line',
-	position: 0,
-	highlight: 'Some interesting remark to highlight this line', });

 // symbol contained within a group with id `some-unique-group-id`
 // (only necessary if the symbol is not nested within that group) symbol(node, {